Two TasTAFE Metals apprentices have been recognised for excellence in their work and training, winning Lew Fowler Apprenticeship Awards.

 Lew Fowler worked in the metals area and served as Rotary President in 1982-83 and 1986.
 He was involved in all the areas of service in Rotary.
-His work in International Service is well remembered where he assisted in many overseas projects, and he and wife Kaye, visited countries in need, such as New Guinea, to see firsthand what Rotary could do.
+His work in International Service is well remembered where he assisted in many overseas projects, and he and wife Kaye, visited countries in need to see firsthand what Rotary could do.

 After his death the board of the Rotary club decided during the 1997-98 Rotary year to honour this likeable and dedicated Rotarian by giving a yearly award to two apprentices.
 The first presentation was held on 12th March 1998 and the award has continued ever since.

 Pictured from left to right are Jacob Gatehouse, Rhonda Walker (VP Rotary Glenorchy) and Brady Bennett.